Career upgrade: Learn practical AI skills for better jobs and higher pay.

 What is the passing score for the ACI Grade I exam?

-The written exam has a dual passing requirement.
-You must score at least 60% correct on each individual ASTM test method AND achieve at least 70% overall.
-A high overall score cannot compensate for scoring below 60% on any one test method.
-You must also pass the performance exam by demonstrating proficiency on all seven ASTM procedures, scored pass/fail by the examiner.
+The written exam has a dual passing rule: at least 60% correct for each required test method or practice and at least 70% overall.
+A high overall score cannot make up for failing one method category.
+Candidates must also pass the closed-book performance exam.

 Are there any prerequisites for the ACI Grade I exam?